 There is a variety of ways in which Dermizax is constructed.
 Usually, the membrane is part of a layered construction.
 The layers are constructed as follows:

-2 layers: Two layers are laminated together.
+2 layers: two layers are laminated together.
 There is a loose mesh lining that provides comfort, wicks moisture away and protects the membrane from wear.
-This construction can be found in the Flya Insulated Jacket or in the Breheimen Neo Pants.
+This construction can be found in the Flya Insulated Jacket from Bergans.

-2 1/2 layers: This group doesn’t have a lining.
+2 1/2 layers: this group doesn’t have a lining.
 Instead, there is a surface treatment on the inside of the membrane.
 Even though this fabric is not as durable as other Dermizax fabrics, it is incredibly lightweight.
 It is also used less often than others.
-You can find the 2 1/2 layer Dermizax fabric in the Civetta Jacket.
+You can find the 2 1/2 layer Dermizax fabric in the Civetta Jacket from Ortovox.

-3 layers: Extremely robust and durable: The outer layer, the Dermizax membrane as well as the mesh lining have been laminated together.
+3 layers: extremely robust and durable: The outer layer, the Dermizax membrane as well as the mesh lining have been laminated together.
 This means that the material is considerably more durable and abrasion resistant.
-The best-selling garments in this group are jackets and trousers in Bergans’ Storen Series: the Women’s Storen Jacket and the Women’s Storen Pant.

 Dermizax is now being used by a wide array of outdoor clothing brands.
 The very well-known Scandinavian outdoor company Bergans of Norway loves Dermizax!
 The Scandinavians place much more emphasis on the functionality and reliability of the membrane than marketing.
 Plus, you can be sure that whatever material is capable of withstanding the harsh conditions of Norway will be perfectly suited to meet the requirements of your outdoor adventures.
 Dermizax is a membrane you can rely on.
 You’ll never have to worry about the functionality of your clothing again.
 Just enjoy your adventures and let Dermizax take care of the rest.